 One diet program we’re excited about is Noom.
 We love that Noom offers personalized meal plans, 1:1 health coaching, food logging, customized health information, and so many other health tracking devices.

-No; Celcius Heat is a pre-workout energy drink that claims to help you take your workout to the next level.
+No; Celsius Heat is a pre-workout energy drink that claims to help you take your workout to the next level.

-The ingredients in Celcius Heat include vitamin C, riboflavin, niacin, vitamin B6, vitamin B12, biotin, pantothenic acid, calcium, chromium, l-citrulline, taurine, guarana extract, caffeine, glucuronplactone, ginger extract, and green tea leaf extract.
+The ingredients in Celsius Heat include vitamin C, riboflavin, niacin, vitamin B6, vitamin B12, biotin, pantothenic acid, calcium, chromium, l-citrulline, taurine, guarana extract, caffeine, glucuronplactone, ginger extract, and green tea leaf extract.

-Every can of Celcius Heat contains 15 calories, 2 carbohydrates, and 300 mg of caffeine.
+Every can of Celsius Heat contains 15 calories, 2 carbohydrates, and 300 mg of caffeine.

 Are there any Celcius Heat side effects?

-According to the official website, you should stay away from Celcius Heat if you are pregnant, under 18, nursing, caffeine sensitive, or suffer from any medical condition, including psychiatric disorders.
-To make sure this product is safe for you, you should consult with your medical doctor before using Celcius Heat.
+According to the official website, you should stay away from Celsius Heat if you are pregnant, under 18, nursing, caffeine sensitive, or suffer from any medical condition, including psychiatric disorders.
+To make sure this product is safe for you, you should consult with your medical doctor before using Celsius Heat.